doristef/Noroff-Final-Project/README.md

 Please make sure you have git installed along with node, and is up to date.

-Clone the project to your machine,

-CD into the folder and run " npm i " to install the dependecies.
+Clone the project to your machine, cd into the folder and use "npm i" to install dependecies.

-Run the project by running " npm run serve ".

-The project can now be opened in your browser at localhost:8080/

 ## Usage
 ```